Introducing the Teach Edge Question Generator

 In one run, you can generate:

-- A matching mark scheme (and worked solutions/method marks where relevant)
+- a matching mark scheme, with worked solutions or method marks where relevant

 Teacher control matters.
 You stay in charge.
-You can tweak the wording, adjust the difficulty, and edit the mark scheme before it ever reaches students.
+You can tweak the wording, adjust the difficulty, check any diagrams or images, and edit the mark scheme before the task ever reaches students.

 Why "recent" matters

-For some subjects, "current" isn't a nice-to-have.
-It's the whole point.
+For some subjects, "current" is not a nice-to-have.
+It is the whole point.

 Economics, Business, Politics and Geography change fast.
 If you want students to practise applying knowledge to the real world, last year's context can feel oddly stale.